 Much to my delight.

-You can follow a bit of the history of Hua Hin Hills Vineyard here:
+You can follow a bit of the history of the vineyard here:

 Most fascinating (IMO) is that:

-- The wine created by Hua Hin Hills Vineyard is considered ‘new latitude wine‘.
+- The wine created by Hua Hin Hills is considered ‘new latitude wine‘.
 Traditionally, it was thought that only regions with latitudes between 30 and 50 degrees were capable of producing good wine but views are changing.
 New latitude wines are springing out from countries as broad as Brazil, Kenya, England and Thailand.
-If these new latitude wines can start to produce the kind of quality I tasted at Hua Hin Hills Vineyard, there’s going to be quite some disruption in the market place.
+If these new latitude wines can start to produce the kind of quality I tasted at the vineyard, there’s going to be quite some disruption in the marketplace.
 All the better for consumers.

-- Due to the location, up in the hills of Thailand, Hua Hin Hills Vineyard has a ‘Mediterranean-like breeze’ according to their website (and also according to my the feel on my skin).
+- Due to the location, up in the hills of Thailand, the vineyard has a ‘Mediterranean-like breeze’ according to their website (and also according to the feel on my skin).
 I visited in February and the temperature up in the hills was a wonderful respite from Thailand’s otherwise intense heat;

 - Despite the ‘Mediterranean-like breeze’, this new latitude wine is still made in the tropics and it’s not called ‘Monsoon Wines’ by accident, which is a fascinating challenge taken on by the wine makers in this part of the world.

 Wine tasting at Hua Hin Hills Vineyard